Spell out letters using a phonetic alphabet

 - Declassified documents on the NATO phonetic alphabet

-- Website offering sound clips for each word in 11 spelling alphabets
+- Website offering sound clips in 11 spelling alphabets

 - Spelling alphabet on Wikipedia